Sources: Barn Lights | Planters

 Hanging drywall is not a fun job and is always another one we sub out.
 For sheetrock materials and labor, it was a total of $4,400.
 We only finished the downstairs area, the top area is still left unfinished.
 The breakdown here is $2,100 for the material leaving the remainder $2,300 for labor.

 Garage Exterior (Hardie Plank)

-On our house porches and breezeway roofs, we used standing seem metal.
+On our house porches and breezeway roofs, we used standing seam metal.
 Everywhere else we used architectural shingles.
-We used this same shingle on our garage.
-For both labor and material, this cost around $3,400.
+We used this same shingle on our detached garage.
+For both labor and material, this cost was around $3,400.

 We purchased two exterior doors, both going into the pool area.
 They were each around $200 for a total of $400.

-The finishes of the garage is what really makes it pretty and gives it the look you want.
-We used three black barn gooseneck lights for above the garage.
+The finishes of the garage are what really make it pretty and gives it the look you want.
+We used three black barn gooseneck lights above the garage.
 These were fairly inexpensive and gave the garage the look we wanted keeping with that same modern farmhouse style.
-We also used 2 flood lights, and three small flush mount interior lights for a lighting total of around $1200.
-The price of installation was included in electrical.
+We also used 2 floodlights, and three small flush mount interior lights for a lighting total of around $1,200.
+The price of installation was included in the electrical.